rdappel/courses/pages/csharp-introduction-to-programming/assignments/sales-tax-calculator.md

     - An OK button to return to the main form

-## Extra Credit: Splash Form

-Add a Splash Form that displays while the main form is loading.

-> [!NOTE] A splash form uniquely identifies an application while it is loading, as well as providing something for the viewer to see while critical initialization sections of the code execute.

 ## Specifications

 - Use standard Microsoft naming conventions for all controls